genneko/zmplrepl/README.md

 Then put it into the receiving user's ~/.ssh/authorized_keys.

 3. Create a base dataset with -u (unmounted) on the receiving host.
-If you are using property-based backup solution such as zfstools, you might want to explicitly disable it on the dataset.
     ```
     repl@r$ sudo zfs create -u backup/data
-    repl@r$ sudo zfs set com.sun:auto-snapshot=false backup/data
     ```

 4. Grant appropriate permissions on the source/destination dataset to the sending and receiving users.